Louis-DR/OmniCores-BuildingBlocks/sources/timing/fast_synchronizer/fast_synchronizer.md

 ## Verification

-The `synchronizer` module is verified using a SystemVerilog testbench.
-The testbench instantiates multiple `synchronizer` DUTs with the `STAGES` parameter ranging from 1 to `MAX_TEST_STAGES` (set to 5).
+The `fast_synchronizer` module is verified using a SystemVerilog testbench.
+The testbench instantiates multiple `fast_synchronizer` DUTs with the `STAGES` parameter ranging from 1 to `MAX_TEST_STAGES` (set to 5).
 It provides the same stimulus to all DUTs and checks their output in parallel.

 The following table lists the checks performed by the testbench.